chorman0773/PokemonSMS/Specifications/SaveFile.md

 * If any single character that is not part of a Surrogate Pair does not encode a valid Unicode Character, or any Surrogate Pair does not encode a valid Unicode Character

 A file which contains a String tag that contains any text that does

+#### UUID [save.shade.struct.uuid] ####

+UUIDs are not specific tags as of version 1.2 of the Shade Specification.
+However, UUIDs are still recognized as a distinct type.

+A UUID may be stored in one of the following 2 formats:

+* If the UUID is present in a compound, and has *name*, it may be encoded as 2 distinct TAG_Longs, one called *name*Most encoding the Most Significant 8-bytes of the UUID, and one called *name*Least, encoding the Least Significant 8-bytes of the UUID.
+* A UUID may also be encoded as a compound, which contains 2 TAG_Longs, one called M encoding the Most Significant 8-bytes of the UUID, and one called L encoding the Least Significant 8-bytes of the UUID.

+If a UUID is stored in a compound in multiple formats, the behavior is undefined.

 ## Save file generalization and storage [save.generic] ##
 PokemonSMS supports multiple save files.
 A sqlite database of these save files is stored alongside the actual save files, with the name filename saves.pkmdb.
 The database shall contain a single table called "Saves" that uses the following Schema.